raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For both timers, lower values of the timer result in higher network traffic and higher CPU load on the server.

-## Idle Sessions
+## Inactive Sessions

-At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets both timers for that session {{!RFC7766}}, with the exception that a Session Signaling Keepalive message resets only the keepalive interval timer, not the idle timeout timer.
+At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets both timers for that session {{!RFC7766}}, with the exception that a Session Signaling Keepalive message resets only the keepalive interval timer, not the inactive timeout timer.

-In addition, for as long as the client has an outstanding operation in progress, the idle timeout timer remains fixed at zero, and an idle timeout cannot occur.
+In addition, for as long as the client has an outstanding operation in progress, the inactive timeout timer remains fixed at zero, and an inactive timeout cannot occur.

 For short-lived DNS operations like traditional queries and updates, an operation is considered in progress for the time between request and response, typically a period of a few hundred milliseconds at most.
-At the client, the idle timeout timer is set to zero upon transmission of a request and remains at zero until reception of the corresponding response.
+At the client, the inactive timeout timer is cleared upon transmission of a request and remains cleared until reception of the corresponding response.
-At the server, the idle timeout timer is set to zero upon reception of a request and remains at zero until transmission of the corresponding response.
+At the server, the inactive timeout timer is cleared upon reception of a request and remains cleared until transmission of the corresponding response.

-(QUESTION: I would much prefer to use the phrase "the idle timer is unset" or something similar in place of "the idle timeout timer is set to zero" throughout.
-A timer of zero could be interpreted as a timer which closes the connection immediately, for example RFC7766 says "Servers MAY use zero timeouts when they are experiencing heavy load or are under attack.")

 For long-lived DNS operations like Push Notification subscriptions
 {{?I-D.ietf-dnssd-push}}, an operation is considered in progress for as long as the subscription is active, until it is cancelled.
-This means that a session can exist, with a Push Notification subscription active, with no messages flowing in either direction, for far longer than the idle timeout, and this is not an error.
+This means that a session can exist, with a Push Notification subscription active, with no messages flowing in either direction, for far longer than the inactive timeout, and this is not an error.
 This is why there are two separate
-timers: the idle timeout, and the keepalive interval.
-Just because a session has no traffic for an extended period of time does not automatically make that session "idle", if it has an active Push Notification subscription that is awaiting notification events.
+timers: the inactive timeout, and the keepalive interval.
+Just because a session has no traffic for an extended period of time does not automatically make that session "inactive", if it has an active Push Notification subscription that is awaiting notification events.

-## The Idle Timeout
+## The Inactive Timeout

-The purpose of the idle timeout is for the server to balance its trade off between the costs of setting up new sessions and the costs of maintaining idle sessions.
-A server with abundant session capacity can offer a high idle timeout, to permit clients to keep a speculative session open for a long time, to save the cost of establishing a new session for future communications with that server.
-A server with scarce memory resources can offer a low idle timeout, to cause clients to promptly close sessions whenever they have no outstanding operations with that server, and then create a new session later when needed.
+The purpose of the inactive timeout is for the server to balance its trade off between the costs of setting up new sessions and the costs of maintaining inactive sessions.
+A server with abundant session capacity can offer a high inactive timeout, to permit clients to keep a speculative session open for a long time, to save the cost of establishing a new session for future communications with that server.
+A server with scarce memory resources can offer a low inactive timeout, to cause clients to promptly close sessions whenever they have no outstanding operations with that server, and then create a new session later when needed.

-### Closing Idle Sessions
+### Closing Inactive Sessions

-A client is NOT required to wait until the idle-timeout timer expires before closing a session.
+A client is NOT required to wait until the inactive timeout timer expires before closing a session.
 A client MAY close a session at any time, at the client's discretion.
-If a client determines that it has no current or reasonably anticipated future need for an idle session, then the client SHOULD close that connection.
+If a client determines that it has no current or reasonably anticipated future need for an inactive session, then the client SHOULD close that connection.

-If, at any time during the life of the session, the idle timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the session, the client MUST gracefully close the connection with a TCP FIN (or equivalent for other protocols).
+If, at any time during the life of the session, the inactive timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the session, the client MUST gracefully close the connection with a TCP FIN (or equivalent for other protocols).

-If, at any time during the life of the session, twice the idle timeout value (i.e., 30 seconds by default) elapses without there being any operation active on the session, the server SHOULD consider the client delinquent, and forcibly abort the session.
+If, at any time during the life of the session, twice the inactive timeout value (i.e., 30 seconds by default) elapses without there being any operation active on the session, the server SHOULD consider the client delinquent, and forcibly abort the session.